Bicocca (district of Milan)

 Bicocca is a district ("quartiere") of Milan, Italy, part of the Zone 9 administrative division.
 It was incorporated in the city in 1841.
 The main historic landmark of the district is the 15th century Villa Arcimboldi.
-In the last decades of the 20th century, the district has been subject to a major requalification project that led to the construction of important facilities such as the University of Milan Bicocca seats and the Teatro degli Arcimboldi theatre.
+In the last decades of the 20th century, the district has been subject to a major requalification project that led to the construction of important facilities such as the University of Milan Bicocca seats and the Teatro degli Arcimboldi.

 History

 The toponymy "Bicocca" is probably a reference to a villa that was built in 1450 and that was owned by the aristocratic family of the Arcimboldi, as the word "Bicocca" is an archaic term meaning "small castle located in an elevated place".
 The villa is still in place, and it is one of the landmarks of the Bicocca district.

 In 1522, the place was the setting of a famous battle between the Spanish of Charles V and the French of Francis I.

 In the 19th century, the area of Bicocca was affected by a quick industrialization process, and was gradually absorbed into the urban agglomerate of Milan.
 It remained an autonomous comune until 1841, when it was annexed to Niguarda, which in turn became part of Milan in 1923.